RUSSIAN FEDERATION

 The Commissioner for Human Rights considers complaints received from citizens of the federation, foreign citizen-residents and persons without citizenship.

-The Government formulates and submits to the State Duma the federal budget (Article 114.a of the Constitution).
+Consultation of Parliament in the preparation of the national budget No The Government formulates and submits to the State Duma the federal budget (Article 114.a of the Constitution).

 Modalities of oversight